tizonia/tizonia-openmax-il/docs/sphinx-src/manual/themes.rst

 Color Themes
 ============

-Tizonia now supports color-themes.
-That means, tizonia's output on the terminal can now be customized.
-There are 4 color themes shipped within ``tizonia.conf`` (from 0.20.0+).
+Tizonia supports color-themes.
+To customize the colors of Tizonia's output on the terminal, simply select one of the four color themes shipped within ``tizonia.conf`` (available from 0.20.0+).
 The color themes are:

 * tizonia (the default theme),
 * black,
 * blink,
 * and monokai

 Use these color themes as examples/templates.
-Adding a new color theme should be relatively straightforward with a bit of experimentation.
+Adding new color themes should be relatively straightforward with a bit of experimentation.

 To activate a particular color theme within ``tizonia.conf``, simply select it using the ``active-theme`` element in ``tizonia.conf`` (please check that your